When is the application for admissions due?

-Students entering the 2-year Early Childhood program must be 3 years-old by September 1; those entering the 1-year EC program must be 4 years-old by September 1.
+Students entering the Early Childhood 1 program must be 3 years-old by September 1; those entering the EC2 program must be 4 years-old by September 1.
 Students entering Kindergarten must be 5 years-old by September 1.
 Every child is special and unique, and each year, we work in partnership with parents around this readiness decision.
 We remain open to discussing individual cases and are here to lend our expertise in the effort to best place a child for success as the child begins school.

 How many openings are available each year?

 We welcome families to apply for admission to any grade, even if it is not an official entry point.
 The number of openings by grade varies by year with our major entry points enrolling higher numbers of new students into our Early Childhood program and Kindergarten.

 A Brookwood education is a significant investment in your child’s future.
 Brookwood offers 3 payment plans that meet varying family’s needs.
 Brookwood’s financial aid program currently supports 26% of our student body.
 These need-based grants range from 10%-95% of Brookwood’s tuition.
 Brookwood’s financial aid program is available by application to students entering Kindergarten through Grade 8.

 While Brookwood typically receives more requests for aid than the school can support each year, we encourage all interested families to explore the value of a Brookwood education.